andykrohg/cs-workshop-scoreboard-client/README.md

 ```

 ### Prepare your OCM Credentials

+> You may need to get this from here instead of following the steps below: https://console.redhat.com/openshift/token/rosa/show

 * If you're on Linux, it probably lives here: `cat ~/.config/ocm/ocm.json`
 * If you're on Mac, it probably lives here: `cat ~/Library/Application\ Support/ocm/ocm.json`